darshan-hindocha/plexe-technical/README.md

 A conversational AI interface for ML model management that lets users upload XGBoost models and request predictions through a chat interface.

+## tldr

+copy over `backend/env.example` to `backend/.env`, then add anthropic api and open ai api in that .env file

+then run

+`make dev`

+from project root dir

 ## Product Showcase
 #### Chat example